swiftuiux/async-task/README.md

 # Async Task Kit

-### If you find this package helpful, please star the repository.
-Your feedback helps prioritize further development and enhancements.
+### Please star the repository if you believe continuing the development of this package is worthwhile.
+This will help me understand which package deserves more effort.

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Figor11191708%2Fasync-task%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/igor11191708/async-task)